mdlayher/wavepipe/API.md

 At this time, the current API version is **v0**.
 This API is **unstable**, and is subject to change.

+API calls may respond to a variety of different HTTP methods.
+This documentation will outline the function of each method, but they are generally used as follows:
+  - **GET**: retrieve one or more read-only resources from the API
+  - **POST**: create a resource on the API
+  - **PUT**: partially or fully update an existing resource on the API
+  - **PATCH**: equivalent to **PUT**, partially or fully update an existing resource on the API
+  - **DELETE**: delete a resource from the API

 **Authentication:**

 In order to use the wavepipe API, all requests must be authenticated.
 The first step is to generate a new